Vectorized/solady/docs/utils/merkletreelib.md

 ```

 Attempt to access a node with an out-of-bounds index.
-Check if the tree has been built and has sufficient leafs and nodes.
+Check if the tree has been built and has sufficient leaves and nodes.

 ### MerkleTreeInvalidLeafIndices()